mecid/UIKitSwiftDSL/README.md

 ```

 ## Custom View
-If you are using some Custom Views in your project you can easily add it to support DSL
+If you are using some Custom Views in your project you can easily add it to support DSL.

 ```swift
 import UIKitSwiftDSL